Detroit — One of these days, Luka Doncic will play in Detroit.

 Stewart actually blocked a Marjanovic hook shot, one of three blocked shots for the rookie.

 “Just beat them with my physicality, I say,” Stewart said of his approach against the taller opponents.
 “They’re two different types of players.
 I just wanted to make both of them feel uncomfortable.”

 Stewart put the depleted Pistons were in position late for their second straight win.

 Playing without Jerami Grant, Mason Plumlee, Wayne Ellington, Cory Joseph, Rodney McGruder and Dennis Smith Jr., the Pistons had an 18-8 run in the third quarter to draw even, 79-79.

 The teams dueled in the fourth with a pair of Stewart 3-pointers putting the Pistons ahead twice down the stretch.

 His second put Detroit up 102-101 with 3:07 to play.

 But Hardaway was just too much down the stretch, answering the Stewart 3-pointers with three foul shots both times after Stewart committed the fouls.

 Stewart had 20 points and 10 rebounds for the Pistons, and Frank Jackson also scored 20.

-Saddiq Bay had 18 points, Sekou Doumbouya had 14, Josh Jackson scored 13 points, Hamidou Diallo netted 10, while Killian Hayes had 11 assists.
+Saddiq Bey had 18 points, Sekou Doumbouya had 14, Josh Jackson scored 13 points, Hamidou Diallo netted 10, while Killian Hayes had 11 assists.